Greater Houston: Highways

-Houston's freeway system includes 3448 mi of freeways and expressways in the 10-county metro area.
+Greater Houston's freeway system includes 3448 mi of freeways and expressways in the 7 counties that constitute TxDOT's Houston District, which are Brazoria, Fort Bend, Galveston, Harris, Montgomery, and Waller Counties.
 The State of Texas plans to spend $65 billion on Houston area highways by 2025.
 Houston freeways are heavily traveled and often under construction to meet the demands of continuing growth.

 The Greater Houston area has a hub-and-spoke freeway structure with multiple loops.
 The innermost is Interstate 610, forming a roughly 42 mi-circumference loop around downtown.
 The nearly square Loop 610 is quartered into "North Loop", "South Loop", "West Loop", and "East Loop".
 The roads of Beltway 8 and their freeway core, the Sam Houston Tollway, are the next loop, at a diameter around 83 mi.
 A planned highway project, State Highway 99 (the Grand Parkway), will form the third loop outside of Houston.
-Currently, a completed portion of State Highway 99 runs from U.S. Highway 59, Near New Caney, to U.S. Highway 59 in Sugar Land, southwest of Houston, and was completed in 2016.
-Another segment of State Highway 99 from Interstate 10 south to Farm-to-Market Road 1405 in Chambers County was completed in 2008.
-The next portion to be constructed is from the current terminus at U.S. Highway 59 to Interstate 10 in Chambers County.
-Freeways also include the Westpark Tollway, which runs from U.S. Hwy 59 to Texas Hwy 99 and the Fort Bend Parkway, which runs from U.S. Hwy 90-A to Texas Hwy 6 in Missouri City.
-When completed in the future, Interstate 69 will start at the Mexico–US border, go through the Greater Houston area, and continue on to Michigan at the Canada–US border.
-All of Interstate 69 has been completed in the Greater Houston area and is co-signed with U.S. Highway 59.
+Currently, a completed portion of State Highway 99 runs clockwise from I-69/US 59 in Sugar Land, southwest of Houston to State Highway 146 in Baytown, east of Houston and was completed in 2022.
+When completed in the future, I-69 will start at the Mexico–US border, go through the Greater Houston area, and continue on to Michigan at the Canada–US border.
+All of I-69 has been completed in the Greater Houston area and is co-signed with U.S. Highway 59.
 Interstate 45, which starts at State Highway 75 in Dallas provides transport from Houston to Dallas.